webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Eye-Gouge.md

 ---
 aliases:
 - Eye Gouge
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/2
-  - Abilities
+- Ability/Tier/Low
-  - Abilitiesction
+- Ability/Pool/Speed
-type:
-  - Action
+- Ability/Categories/Special-Attack
-cost: 2 Speed
 ---

-# Eye Gouge
+## Eye Gouge

-**Cost**: 2 Speed points
+>2  Speed
-**Type**: Action

 You make an attack against a creature with an eye.
 The attack is hindered, but if you hit, the creature has trouble seeing for the next hour.
-During this time, the creature’s tasks that rely on sight (which is most tasks) are hindered.
+During this time, the creature's tasks that rely on sight (which is most tasks) are hindered.
 Action.